Jump to section

-While vomiting in cats can be quite common, vomiting of blood, known as hematemesis, may be an indication of a serious condition that warrants immediate veterinary attention.
+While vomiting in cats can be quite common, vomiting of blood, known as hematemesis, may be an indication of a serious condition in cats that warrants immediate veterinary attention.
 The blood in a cat’s vomit may be bright red or dark-colored with an appearance often likened to “coffee grounds”, which can be differentiated from spots of blood present in the vomit.
 Spots of blood in the vomit may result from irritation caused by vomiting.
 However, it is a good idea to seek veterinary attention despite what the blood looks like or what you think the cause may be.

 Vomiting of Blood Average Cost